hiwonjoon/tf-vqvae/README.md

   | ------------- |:-------------:|
   |![MNIST original images](/assets/cifar10_test_original.png) | ![MNIST Reconstructed Images](/assets/cifar10_test_recon.png) |

   I was able to get 4.65 bits/dims.
+(K=10, D=256, latent space=8 by 8)

 ## Training

 It will download required datasets on the directory `./datasets/{mnist,cifar10}` by itself.
 Hence, just run the code will do the trick.
-(You might need to make a directory. `mkdir datasets`)

 ### Run train